6 min read

 In this blog series, we’re showcasing the top 10 reasons customers are turning to MapR in order to create new insights and optimize their data-driven strategies.
 Here’s reason #7: MapR provides the top-ranked NoSQL key-value database for current offering.

 In his October 7 blog post, my colleague Jim Scott described why the MapR Data Platform, which exposes a full read/write file system that adds important benefits to Hadoop, is one reason why customers choose MapR.
-He touched on the real-time aspects of MapR, and how our integrated in-Hadoop NoSQL database, MapR-DB, delivers high performance and consistent low latency.
-Not surprisingly, MapR-DB is a key reason why customers choose MapR.
+He touched on the real-time aspects of MapR, and how our integrated in-Hadoop NoSQL database, MapR Database, delivers high performance and consistent low latency.
+Not surprisingly, MapR Database is a key reason why customers choose MapR.

-Forrester Research ranked MapR-DB as the strongest "Current Offering" when compared against 14 other leading NoSQL big data technologies.
+Forrester Research ranked MapR Database as the strongest "Current Offering" when compared against 14 other leading NoSQL big data technologies.

 Performance and Consistent Low Latency